Skip to main content

 Seventh, a dispute resolution clause establishes whether disputes will be resolved through mediation, arbitration, or the courts, with reference to Quebec's family mediation program.

 Eighth, a good faith clause under article 1375 C.c.Q. and a governing law clause confirming the application of Quebec law complete the agreement.
-Both parties should sign in the presence of the other, ideally before a notary, to ensure the agreement's maximum enforceability.
+Both parties should sign in the presence of the other, ideally before a notary, to confirm the agreement's maximum enforceability.

 Frequently Asked Questions